patricklafrance/wmfnext-shell/README.md

 );
 ```

-> The remote modules are registered in the `bootstrap.ts` file rather than the `App.tsx` file as they must be loaded inside an "async boundary".
+> The remote modules are registered in the `bootstrap.ts` file rather than the `App.tsx` file as they must be loaded inside the "async boundary".

-The `registerRemoteModules()` function accept an array of remote module definitions and will try to asynchronously load, then register every specified module.
+At bootstrap, the `registerRemoteModules(modules, runtime)` function will try to asynchronously load the provided modules, then register every module who succesfully loaded.

-If an error occurs during the process, it will automatically be logged through the runtime logger.
-If you prefer to manually deal with any error that occurs during the loading or registration phase of a module, you can chain an handler to the returned [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object.
+If an error occurs during the process, an message will automatically be logged through the runtime logger.

+If you prefer to manually deal with errors that occurs during the loading or registration of a module, you can chain an handler to the returned [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object.

 ```js